-3.8.6 Permission will be granted to municipalities and other agencies for emergency works to repair existing infrastructure within a regulated area that is at immediate risk of failure or other public safety concerns provided that CVCA is notified prior to conducting remediation works, and where appropriate or possible given the opportunity to review, provide technical guidance related to the control of flooding, pollution and/or the conservation of land, and supervise.
+3.8.6 Permission will be granted to municipalities and other agencies for emergency works to repair existing infrastructure within a regulated area that is at immediate risk of failure or other public safety concerns provided that CVCA is notified prior to conducting remediation works, and where appropriate or possible given the opportunity to review, provide technical guidance related to the control of flooding, erosion, and/or hazardous lands associated with unstable soil or bedrock.
 Municipalities shall provide a description of the emergency works or 'as built' information upon the completion of emergency works.